hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Kube Audit Logs Excluded from Log Analytics

-If you're concerned about the cost of having your `kube-audit` logs sent to the Log Analytics workspace you can set `experimental = { kube_audit_oject_store_only = true }` which will exclude the `kube-audit` logs from the Log Analytics workspace.
+If you're concerned about the cost of having your `kube-audit` logs sent to the Log Analytics workspace you can set `experimental = { kube_audit_object_store_only = true }` which will exclude the `kube-audit` logs from the Log Analytics workspace.
 To use this you will need to make sure that you're passing in a storage account via the `logging_storage_account_id` input variable to store the control plane logs; even with this set it's not advised to use this functionality without having a method of querying the audit logs from object storage and making sure you're compliant with security guidance.
 From a _Kubernetes_ perspective this is an anti-pattern and as such should be used carefully.

 ### OMS Agent Support